-Effective motivation can significantly boost the performance of your marketing team.
-Sales people in particular often respond well to a combination of financial incentives and management support, driving increased sales and profitability
+Effective motivation can significantly boost the performance of your sales and marketing staff.
+Salespeople in particular often respond well to a combination of financial incentives and management support, driving increased sales and profitability

 Marketing employees at all levels can benefit from coaching support, particularly when they are relatively new to the role.
 Make yourself available as a resource - for example, if a salesperson wants you to attend a crucial meeting to help close a big deal.